spqr/mootunes/demodulator/README.md

 layout diagram in the 'umassmoo' repository):

-* Attach one scope channel (call it the "input" channel) to the Moo's ground pin and pin XX.
+* Attach one scope channel (call it the "input" channel) to the Moo's ground pin and pin 4 of chip U1.
+This pin is the analog signal of input bits.

+* Attach one scope channel (call it the "bit power" channel) to the Moo's groundand pin 3 of chip U1.
+This pin is the voltage level to distingush bit 0 and bit 1 of input channel

-* Attach another scope channel (call it the "output" channel) to the Moo's ground pin and pin YY.
+* Attach one scope channel (call it the "output" channel) to the Moo's ground pin and pin 1 of chip U1.
+This pin is the comparing result of input channel and bit power channel.

+* Attach one scope channel (call it the "recieved" channel) to Moo's ground pin and RECEIVE_RFID pin.
+This is the output pin of level translator with output channel as the input.

 * Send signals from a reader (XXX how?)